Down on Me (traditional song): Janis Joplin version

 Janis Joplin rearranged the song and created new lyrics.
-The song was originally released in the summer of 1967 and was featured on the band's debut album Big Brother & the Holding Company.
-The song would reach #42 on the charts, barely missing the Top 40 mark.
+The song was originally released in the summer of 1967 and was featured on the band's debut album, Big Brother & the Holding Company.
+The song reached #42 on the charts, barely missing the Top 40.
 A live, more aggressive version is featured on the posthumously released live album In Concert and the 1973 collection Janis Joplin's Greatest Hits.
 This version was also released as a single, reaching #91 on the charts in 1972.

 The third and final stanza of Joplin's version ends with a positive message: